bilalabdelkadir/nearby/README.md

 2. Ensure all environment variables are correctly set
 3. Check that no other applications are using ports 8000 or 3000
 4. Confirm that all dependencies were installed correctly using pnpm

-## Need Help?

-If you encounter any problems during setup, please open an issue in the GitHub repository with:

-- The step where you encountered the issue
-- Any error messages you received
-- Your operating system and environment details